-Fibromyalgia Syndrome is a medical disorder that consists of widespread musculoskeletal pain, mood issues, sleep problems, fatigue, and memory issues.
-Individuals suffering from fibromyalgia experience pain differently than other individuals.
-Research has shown that their pain circuits are more sensitive than those without fibromyalgia.
-So a given amount of pressure or pain or discomfort will be experienced as more intense and painful, compared to someone without fibromyalgia.
-There are other abnormalities that may explain this, as discussed below.
+Fibromyalgia Syndrome is a medical disorder characterized by widespread musculoskeletal pain, mood issues, sleep problems, fatigue, and memory issues.
+Research has shown that individuals with fibromyalgia have more sensitive pain circuits than those without fibromyalgia.
+People with fibromyalgia experience more intense pressure, pain, or discomfort.
+Other abnormalities may explain this, as discussed below.

-It is estimated that approximately ten million American adults are affected by fibromyalgia; however, researchers believe that the exact number of sufferers is much higher.
-Although 75 to 90 percent of fibromyalgia sufferers are women, it also occurs in men as well as children.
+Approximately ten million American adults are affected by fibromyalgia; however, researchers believe that the exact number of people with this condition is much higher.
+Although 75 to 90 percent of people with fibromyalgia are women, it also occurs in men as well as children.

 Central Sensitization Explained

-Central refers to your central nervous system, which includes the nerves found in the spinal cord and the brain.
-The central nervous system regulates how the brain responds to signals occurring in different areas of the body.
+Central nervous system refers to the nerves in the spinal cord and brain.
+The central nervous system regulates how the brain responds to signals in different body areas.

-Sensitization refers to the gradual increase of nerve sensitivity that happens in response to certain substances or stimuli.
-When the central nervous system is continually exposed to stimuli, it can cause the central nervous system to stay on alert at all times.
+Sensitization is the gradual increase of nerve sensitivity in response to certain substances or stimuli.
+Continuous stimulation in the central nervous system can cause the central nervous system to stay on alert at all times.

 Central sensitization is believed to be one of the key mechanisms behind fibromyalgia.
-Central sensitization can impact the way your body and your brain amplify pain signals.
-The pain pathways throughout the body can be “turned up” like an stereo amplifier, causing you to feel more intense pain.
-Unfortunately, mainstream medicine simply states that fibromyalgia is caused by central sensitization, which does not address the underlying causes.
+It can impact the way your body and brain amplify pain signals.
+The pain pathways throughout the body can be “turned up” like a stereo amplifier, causing you to feel more intense pain.
+Unfortunately, mainstream medicine states that fibromyalgia is caused by central sensitization, which does not address the underlying causes.

 What Causes Central Sensitization?

-Central sensitization may be caused by a number of underlying biological imbalances, including a systemic immune imbalance, changes in the microbiome, hormonal imbalances, autonomic imbalances, mitochondrial dysfunction, and nutritional deficiencies.
-All of these can be connected, creating a vicious cycle.
-Let’s take a look at each of these imbalances and how functional medicine may help you correct these imbalances and find the fibromyalgia relief you need.
+Several underlying biological imbalances, including a systemic immune imbalance, changes in the microbiome, hormonal imbalances, autonomic imbalances, mitochondrial dysfunction, and nutritional deficiencies, may cause central sensitization.
+These imbalances can be connected, creating a vicious cycle.
+Let’s examine each imbalance and how functional medicine may help you correct it and find the necessary fibromyalgia relief.

 - Systemic Immune Imbalances

-Central sensitization is caused by systemic immune imbalances, including inflammation of the central nervous system and peripheral nervous system, which includes the spinal cord, the brain, and the nerves located outside of the central nervous system.
-When inflammation occurs in the nervous system pro-inflammatory substances are released, which can cause central sensitization, and widespread pain throughout the body.
+Systemic immune imbalances, including inflammation of the central and peripheral nervous systems, including the spinal cord, the brain, and the nerves outside the central nervous system cause central sensitization.
+When the nervous system is inflamed, pro-inflammatory substances are released, which can cause central sensitization and widespread pain throughout the body.

 Inflammation can also stimulate pain in the actual tissues.
-You have nerves in most of your tissues including the skin, joints, muscles, and visceral organs.
-Inflammation can cause these tissues to become irritated, and can sensitize the nerves in these tissues.
+You have nerves in most tissues, including the skin, joints, muscles, and visceral organs.
+Inflammation can cause these tissues to become irritated and can sensitize the nerves in these tissues.
 The result is increasing pain levels.
 Inflammation also causes changes in the vascular system, which prevents life-giving blood and oxygen from reaching nerve endings, resulting in fibromyalgia symptoms, including increased pain levels.

 - Changes in the Microbiome

-The microbiome is made up of trillions of microbes like bacteria, fungi, viruses, and protozoa that live on and in the body.
-The majority of the microbiome is located in the gastrointestinal tract and helps you digest food, absorb nutrients, and influences many different biological processes throughout your body.
+The microbiome comprises trillions of microbes, such as bacteria, fungi, viruses, and protozoa that live on and in the body.
+Most of the microbiome is located in the gastrointestinal tract, which helps you digest food, absorb nutrients, and influence many biological processes.

-In order for you to have optimal health, your microbiome must have a diverse population of healthy bacteria.
-Unfortunately, many individuals have an unhealthy gut bacteria makeup.
-That is called “dysbiosis”.
-Environmental toxins, food additives, processed foods, medications, overconsuming alcoholic beverages, eating too much sugar, herbicides and pesticides on food, and tap water can alter gut bacteria, causing dysbiosis and resulting in a plethora of health problems.
+Your microbiome must have a diverse population of healthy bacteria for optimal health.
+Unfortunately, many individuals have unhealthy gut bacteria, which is called dysbiosis.
+Environmental toxins, food additives, processed foods, medications, overconsuming alcoholic beverages, eating too much sugar, herbicides, and pesticides in food, and tap water can alter gut bacteria, causing dysbiosis and many health problems.

 It is known that people with fibromyalgia syndrome are more likely to have alterations in their gut microbiome.
-This may worsen pain, mood, and energy directly because of the substances that the bacteria produce which alter brain function.
-And it may worsen pain, mood, and energy indirectly by driving systemic inflammation.
+This may worsen pain, mood, and energy directly because of the substances that the bacteria produce, which alter brain function.
+It may indirectly worsen pain, mood, and energy by driving systemic inflammation.

 Hormones are chemical messengers that help to keep the body in balance.
-There are more than 50 hormones in the human body that regulate pretty much all of your biological processes.
-There is intimate connection among your different hormones.
+More than 50 hormones in the human body regulate almost all of your biological processes.
+There is an intimate connection between your different hormones.
 For instance, the hormones and neurological activity of your pituitary gland, hypothalamus, thyroid gland, adrenal glands, and sex hormones are intimately connected.
 Various kinds of illnesses, lifestyle choices, and emotional or physical trauma can result in loss of regulation of these hormonal systems.

-With appropriate guidance, there are a number of things that can bring the hormonal system back toward balance.
-That includes reduction of inflammation, improved sleep, appropriate exercise, nutritional supplementation, stress reduction, and healing emotional trauma.
+With appropriate guidance, several things can bring the hormonal system back into balance.
+These include reducing inflammation, improving sleep, proper exercise, nutritional supplementation, stress reduction, and healing emotional trauma.

 - Autonomic Imbalances

 The autonomic nervous system controls involuntary actions in all the organs of your body.
-It has two branches which are often called the “stress response” and “relaxation response”.
-These two branches have opposite effects on all your functions like blood pressure, heartbeat, digestion, immune function, muscle function, thoughts and emotions, and breathing.
-In our difficult times, many people are walking around with an overactive stress-response.
+It has two branches, often called the “stress response” and “relaxation response.”
+These two branches have opposite effects on all your functions, like blood pressure, heartbeat, digestion, immune function, muscle function, thoughts and emotions, and breathing.
+In difficult times, many people walk around with an overactive stress response.
 This is even more true for people who have chronic pain or chronic illness.
 Autonomic nervous disorders have been associated with complex regional pain syndrome, Parkinson’s disease, and fibromyalgia.

-Studies have shown that fibromyalgia sufferers have a higher heart rate, increased muscle sympathetic nerve activity, and decreased sleep efficiency.
+Studies have shown that people living with fibromyalgia have a higher heart rate, increased muscle sympathetic nerve activity, and decreased sleep efficiency.
 When the autonomic nervous system is not functioning properly, individuals may experience exaggerated pain sensitivity.

 - Mitochondrial Dysfunction

-Millions of mitochondria are found in all the cells of your body and are necessary for your survival.
+Millions of mitochondria are found in all your body’s cells and are necessary for your survival.
 Mitochondria produce the energy that the cells need for function.
-In addition to this, mitochondria store calcium in cells until it is needed, help produce heat in the body, and determine when old or damaged cells should be destroyed and removed from the body.
+In addition, mitochondria store calcium in cells until needed, help produce heat in the body, and determine when old or damaged cells should be destroyed and removed.

-Mitochondrial functional can be impaired from toxins, chronic inflammation, biochemical stress, overactive hormones, infections, and mental/emotional stress.
-When mitochondria stop functioning properly, energy is not provided to cells.
-Mitochondrial dysfunction is found in many chronic pain and illnesses including migraine, fibromyalgia, depression, autoimmune illness, Parkinson’s disease, and Alzheimer’s disease.
-There are mechanisms by which mitochondrial dysfunction can contribute to central sensitization and widespread pain, as well as fatigue, brain fog, and other cognitive problems.
+Mitochondrial function can be impaired by toxins, chronic inflammation, biochemical stress, overactive hormones, infections, and mental/emotional stress.
+When mitochondria stop functioning correctly, energy is not provided to cells.
+Mitochondrial dysfunction is found in many chronic pain conditions, including migraine, fibromyalgia, depression, autoimmune illness, Parkinson’s disease, and Alzheimer’s disease.
+Mechanisms of mitochondrial dysfunction can contribute to central sensitization and widespread pain, as well as fatigue, brain fog, and other cognitive problems.

 Nutritional deficiencies have been associated with increased pain levels.
-When the body is not receiving the nutrients that it needs for optimal health, bodily functions and processes can be altered.
-Some of the processes affected include nerve signaling, enzyme functions, metabolism, and digestion.
-Certain nutritional deficiencies have been associated with disease, including vitamin D, calcium, vitamin B12, potassium, and magnesium.
+When the body does not receive the nutrients it needs for optimal health, bodily functions, and processes can be altered.
+Some processes affected include nerve signaling, enzyme functions, metabolism, and digestion.
+Certain nutritional deficiencies, including vitamin D, calcium, B12, potassium, and magnesium, have been associated with disease.

-Calcium – A calcium deficiency can cause numbness and tingling in the extremities as well as abnormal heart rhythms.
+Calcium—A calcium deficiency can cause numbness and tingling in the extremities and abnormal heart rhythms.
 Calcium is needed for nerve function and muscle health.

-Potassium – When your body does not receive enough potassium, your nerves, heart, and muscles do not work properly, and the body is unable to remove toxins from the body.
+Potassium—When your body does not receive enough potassium, your nerves, heart, and muscles do not work correctly, and the body cannot remove toxins from the body.

-Vitamin B12 – Vitamin B12 deficiencies have been associated with fatigue, weakness, neuropathy, and numbness, and tingling in the extremities.
-In addition to this, systemic inflammation can occur.
+Vitamin B12—Vitamin B12 deficiencies have been associated with fatigue, weakness, neuropathy, numbness, and tingling in the extremities.
+In addition, systemic inflammation can occur.

 Functional Medicine Can Help With Fibromyalgia